Hamilton Square, New Jersey: Geography

 Hamilton Square is in southern Mercer County, 5 mi east of Trenton, the state capital.
 The CDP is in the eastern part of Hamilton Township and is bordered to the east by Robbinsville Township.
 The community of Mercerville borders Hamilton Square to the west.

 New Jersey Route 33 passes through the center of Hamilton Square, leading west into Trenton and east to U.S. Route 206 and thence Hightstown.
 U.S. 206 forms the southeast border of the Hamilton Square CDP, while Interstate 195 forms the southern border.

 According to the United States Census Bureau, Hamilton Square has a total area of 4.367 square miles (11.312 km^{2}), including 4.343 square miles (11.249 km^{2}) of land and 0.024 square miles (0.063 km^{2}) of water (0.56%).
 The center of the community is on high ground which drains north toward Miry Run and south toward Pond Run, both of which are west-flowing tributaries of Assunpink Creek leading to the Delaware River in Trenton.

 Demographics

+Hamilton Square first appeared as a census designated place in the 2010 U.S. census formed from part of the deleted Mercerville-Hamilton Square CDP and additional area.